JPLee01/Tasks-2020/README.md

 7. The notebook should open in a new tab.
 You can run each cell with the keyboard shortcut SHIFT+ENTER, alternatively use the "play" button on the menu bar.
 Please note that certain cells must be run before others e.g. the cells importing the various Python libraries.
 You may find it convenient to use the "Run all Cells" option in the "Run" dropdown menu.

 ### 4.3 Libraries
-The following Python libraries were used in the writing of the programs code and are required to successfully run the programs:
+The following Python libraries were used in the writing of the programs code and are required to successfully run the program:
-* XXXXXXX
+* [Numpy](https://www.numpy.org/) - Used for mathematical functions in the [Tasks-2020.ipynb](https://github.com/JPLee01/Tasks-2020/blob/main/Tasks-2020.ipynb) notebook.
+* [Matplotlib.pyplot](https://matplotlib.org/tutorials/introductory/pyplot.html) - Used for the manipulation of elements and the creation of certain plots graphs within the [Tasks-2020.ipynb](https://github.com/JPLee01/Tasks-2020/blob/main/Tasks-2020.ipynb) notebook.
+* [Seaborn](https://seaborn.pydata.org/) - Used for the manipulation of elements and the creation of certain plots graphs within the [Tasks-2020.ipynb](https://github.com/JPLee01/Tasks-2020/blob/main/Tasks-2020.ipynb) notebook.

 ## 5 Summary, Conclusion and Future Analysis of the Tasks 2020 Assesssment
 ------------------------------------------------------------------------------------------------
-In summary

-In conclusion

-In terms of future analysis of the *Tasks 2020* Assessment
+In summary this repository was created to complete the four tasks laid down in the assessment for the Fundamentals of Data Analysis module.
+These tasks each dealt with a different area in the field of data analysis and required both research and programming.
+This assessment tested the author as some of the areas dealt with in the assessment the author had no prior knowledge of.
+Thankfully through detailed analysis and research the author was able to complete the four tasks.

+In conclusion after completion of the assessment the author feels they have gained an greater understanding into the type of tasks a Data Analyst may face.
+Due to the four tasks being stand-alone tasks each dealing with a different area extensive research and analysis had to be undertaken.
+This resulted in the author gaining a broader understanding in the area of data analysis.
+The author now feels they have a level of confidence with regards to potential data analysis tasks which was not present before undertaking the assessment.
+The author also feels that this new knowledge, will be of significant benefit as they continue their studies.

+In terms of future analysis of the *Tasks 2020* Assessment the scope is endless.
+In essence, the areas dealt with in the assessment could be analysed up to PhD level.
+The author in their research discovered some areas in which the tasks could be further researched and alluded to them in their [Tasks-2020.ipynb](https://github.com/JPLee01/Tasks-2020/blob/main/Tasks-2020.ipynb) notebook.
+With data being described as the new raw material of business topics such as the ones dealt with in the assessment, are more important now than ever.

 ## 6 References
 ------------------------------------------------------------------------------------------------